 To make the most of this transition, start nature’s new year off on the right foot, ensure a connection to the powerful cycles of nature and glean the innumerable health benefits, consider the following ten winter-to-spring tips.
 Of course, for lots of us in the northern hemisphere, there are crazy weather patterns in the spring that can cause some confusion.
 Just do the best you can!
 Here are some helpful dietary tips to help navigate this transition:

-- Cook all of your spring veggies, except sprouts and microgreens.
-In one study, spring foods like cabbage greens, green bell peppers, mustard greens, collard greens and kale were measured for their bile acid binding capacity.
-While all of these foods have naturally high bile acid binding capacity in the raw form, there was a significantly higher quantity of bile acid binding capacity after the foods were steamed.
+3. Cook all of your spring veggies, except sprouts and microgreens.
+In one study, spring foods like cabbage greens, green bell peppers, mustard greens, collard greens and kale were measured for their bile acid-binding capacity.
+While all of these foods have naturally high bile acid-binding capacity in their raw forms, there was a significantly higher quantity of bile acid-binding capacity after the foods were steamed.
 (4)

-- The first foods to be ready for harvest in the spring are the root veggies like ginger, turmeric, burdock, dandelion, goldenseal and Oregon grape, to name just a few.
+4. The first foods to be ready for harvest in the spring are the root veggies like ginger, turmeric, burdock, dandelion, goldenseal and Oregon grape, to name just a few.
 These make great transitional teas at this time.
-Not only do these root veggies boost immunity, (2,3) they also naturally scrub the intestinal track from any accumulated mucus and toxins.
+Not only do these root veggies boost immunity, (2,3,5) they also naturally scrub the intestinal tract from any accumulated mucus and toxins.
 The health of the intestinal mucosa is responsible for 80% of the body’s immunity and the robust diversity of the microbiology.

-- The appetite naturally begins to wane during the months of spring.
-Unlike winter, where the hunger may have been incessant, spring boosts natural fat metabolism that decreases cravings, hunger and appetite in order to reset fat burning, start detox and lose any extra weight carried over from winter.
+8. The appetite naturally begins to wane during the months of spring.
+Unlike winter, where the hunger may have been incessant, spring boosts natural fat metabolism that decreases cravings, hunger, and appetite in order to reset fat burning, start detox and lose any extra weight carried over from winter.
 Challenge yourself to eat smaller portions this time of year.